 - How does it fit with life right now?
 If you’re going to have to do this job in school hours or when the kids are in bed, how realistic is it that you’ll have time to make your project a success?
 Tailor your goals accordingly.

-- What’s the cash flow like?]
+- What’s the cash flow like?
 Some jobs, like making clothes or selling children’s books, can require upfront funds.
-To make a hobby into a business, money has to come in as smoothly as it goes out.
-Plus money must be ring-fenced for monthly household expenses like food, mortgage and tax payments.
+To turn a hobby into a business, money has to come in as smoothly as it goes out.
+Plus money must be ring-fenced for monthly household expenses such as food, mortgage and tax payments.

 - Where will you work?
 Whether it’s upscaling old furniture or freelance accounting, you need somewhere to leave your work in progress.
 If you’re working on the kitchen table, tidy-up time every day will eat into your working hours.